Fedayo/Lita_class_documentation/README.md

 -----
 ### Project Overview
-This data Analysis project aims to generae insights into the sales perfomance of the e commerce project over the ppast year
+This data Analysis project aims to generae insights into the sales perfomance of the e commerce project over the past year

 ### Data Sources
 The primary source of data used is Data Sale.csv and this is an open source data that can be freely downloaded from an open source online